“I AM IN LOVE WITH ASBURY PARK AND THIS IS MY WAY OF TELLING THE WORLD”: PHOTOG MIKE BLACK

 The video went viral with over one million views the day it was published.
 It was shown on every television network.
 Even the BBC called to ask if they could show it worldwide.

 Between television and internet, the video has been seen by tens of millions.
-Put ‘Mike Black Blizzard video’ into a search engine and you’ll find it.
+Put ‘Mike Black Blizzard video’ into Google and you’ll find it.
 (Or click here)

 TBP: You have met and photographed Springsteen several times.